U.S. Department of State Seal

 Available

-Special Seal(s) / Color / Format: Certificates are generally printed electronically with an official seal of the chief of the issuing office on white paper; however, a green paper is used when issued from the Automatic Certificate Issuing Machine.
+Special Seal(s) / Color / Format: Printed with an official seal of the chief of the issuing office where the birth was accepted.

 Certified Copies Available: Certified copies are not available.